Current MSN-FNP Student

 There's so many parts that I love about being a nurse, but it's generally the relationship that we gather with patients.
 You get to be there at special parts of their life, whether they're sick, whether they're happy and just kind of, you know, be able to be that person for them to gain relationships and then to be able to help them in many ways, whether it is like, again, with the birth of the child, with nurses who work labor and delivery or ...
 I'm an emergency room nurse, and so it's just being there when patients are sick and you can comfort family members, you can comfort the patients, and just taking care of them.

 What made you decide to wanna be a nurse practitioner?

-I wanted to a nurse practitioner since I started nursing.
+I wanted to be a nurse practitioner since I started nursing.
 Very early on I knew I'd love to teach, I loved to educate and I loved to educate patients.
 In our field, I feel like education kind of lacks, especially with health care with patients, they're not given the education that they need, they're not given the education on medicines that they need or just why they have disease processes, what they are.
 So I would love to be able to be that person, especially as a nurse practitioner, to be able to not only provide the care and manage that care for them but be able to educate and tell them, you know, why.
 What is this disease process, what medicine are you on, and why are you taking it, and just provide education all around.